 My mother-in-law gave me a bunch of ripe pears recently so I decided to do something a little different and make this super easy Pear Compote recipe.

 There are many different ways to enjoy this pear compote.
-You can eat it all by itself, over a puff pastry, on ice cream, with your waffles or even on pork chops!
+You can eat it all by itself, over a puff pastry, on ice cream, with your waffles on pancakes or even on pork chops!

 💭 Recipe Tip

 The use of raisins is totally optional.
-My wife does not like raisins so when I make this pear compote I leave them out.
+My wife does not like raisins so when I make this pear compote recipe I usually leave them out.
 This is why you don't see any raisins in the pictures.
+If you like raisins, by all means, add them to this compote recipe.

 While this compote recipe is super easy to make, just make sure your pears are ripe.
 Ripe pears are much more flavorful than unripe pears.
 Since some types of pears stay firm when ripe, the best way to check if your pears are ready is to gently push on the neck of the pear near the stem and if it gives in a bit they are ready.